exbuddha/InternetAwareApp/README.md

            // ... sync work that runs along the main thread (null result) }

-   The runner may need to be resumed if it has completed by this time.
-Use `isObserving` to determine if the runner is active.
+   The runner may need to be resumed again if it has completed by this time.

-       if (!isObserving) resume()